intel/ai-reference-models/quickstart/language_modeling/pytorch/distilbert_base/inference/cpu/README.md

   Realtime mode is using BATCH_SIZE=[1] by default in script;

   Note: If you would have a SPR-56C host, BATCH_SIZE=205 is perferred for INT8-BF16 Throughput mode and BATCH_SIZE=198 is perferred for BF16 Throughput mode.
+  Customized BATCH_SIZE is supposed to be no larger than dataset size 872.
   ```

 * Do calibration to get quantization config before running INT8 (Default attached is produced with sequence length 128).